Berabjesus/Weather-App-with-weatherAPI.com/README.md

 ## Features

 - Weather information of any valid city
-- Suggestions for city or country names as a user types
+- Suggestions for city or country names as a user types in a city or country
 - Snow effect background with SCSS

 ## Live Demo